 - Get Support

-The therapeutic approach utilized by CaPS is flexible, individualized and driven by the specific treatment goals negotiated between the student and clinician as well as by ongoing monitoring of measures to determine the effectiveness of treatment and the levels of recovery or improvement.
-Based on a individual therapy intake, the next level of treatment will be determined.
+The therapeutic approach utilized by Counseling and Psychological Services is flexible, individualized, and driven by the specific treatment goals identified between the student and clinician as well as by ongoing monitoring of measures to determine the effectiveness of treatment and the levels of recovery or improvement.
+Based on an individual therapy intake, the next level of treatment is determined.

-With regard to severe, chronic, or longstanding mental health problems, our focus is to assist clients in obtaining relief from some of the emotional discomfort, behaviors and thoughts that can accompany such conditions and to facilitate coping with said conditions.
+With regard to severe, chronic, or longstanding mental health problems, our focus is to assist students in obtaining relief from some of the emotional discomfort, behaviors, and thoughts that can accompany such conditions and to facilitate coping with said conditions.
 The focus is not on providing long-term, intensive or curative treatment.
-Ideally our objective is to assist students with concerns before they develop into more serious problems.
+Ideally, our objective is to assist students with concerns before they develop into more serious problems.